RaoOfPhysics/phd-starter-kit/index.md

 However, the lessons learnt from this and the tools used are applicable to encrypting your research data, particularly when anonymity is a concern.

 One of the tools that has been in the spotlight is [TrueCrypt](http://en.wikipedia.org/wiki/TrueCrypt).
-The project got shut down earlier this year without warning and with an ominious message on the download site, but [it is thought that the software is still safe to use](https://www.grc.com/misc/truecrypt/truecrypt.htm).
+The project got shut down in 2014 without warning and with an ominious message on the download site, but [it is thought that the software is still safe to use](https://www.grc.com/misc/truecrypt/truecrypt.htm).
 I keep an encrypted TrueCrypt volume in my CERN DFS space (mentioned under [Directory Structure](#directory-structure)), which stores all my research data.
 Not only am I the only one besides CERN's IT service who can access the DFS space (and they can only do so under authorisation), but the encryption provides an additional layer of security to ensure the confidentiality and anonymity of my research participants.

-If you prefer not to use TrueCrypt, look into [AES Crypt](https://www.aescrypt.com/) as well as [GNU Privacy Guard](https://www.gnupg.org/).
+If you prefer not to use TrueCrypt, look into [VeraCrypt](https://veracrypt.codeplex.com/) (which is based on the TrueCrypt codebase but has received many updates since TrueCrypt closed down), [AES Crypt](https://www.aescrypt.com/) and [GNU Privacy Guard](https://www.gnupg.org/).

 ### Analysis